-We have sent you the proxy notice because our Board of Directors is soliciting your proxy to vote at the 2021 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
-The Annual Meeting will be held on Thursday, June 15, 2021, at 9:30 a.m., Eastern time.
+We have sent you these proxy materials because our Board of Directors is soliciting your proxy to vote at the 2022 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
+The Annual Meeting will be held on Thursday, June 16, 2022, at 9:30 a.m., Eastern time.
 We will be hosting the Annual Meeting via live webcast on the Internet.
-Any stockholder can listen to and participate in the Annual Meeting live via the Internet at www.virtualshareholdermeeting.com/SCYX2021.
-You are invited to attend the Annual Meeting to vote on the proposals described in this proxy statement.
-However, you do not need to attend the meeting to vote your shares.
-Instead, you may simply follow the instructions below to submit your proxy over the telephone or through the internet, or if you have requested and received paper copies of the proxy materials, you can complete, sign and return a proxy card.
+Any stockholder can listen to and participate in the Annual Meeting to vote on the proposals described in this proxy statement.
+However, you do not need to attend the Annual Meeting to vote your shares.
+Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below to submit your proxy over the telephone or through the internet.